vantage-sh/docs.vantage.sh/docs/connecting_planetscale.md

 1. From the Vantage console, navigate to the [Integrations page](https://console.vantage.sh/settings/integrations).
 2. Select **PlanetScale**, then click **Connect PlanetScale Account**.
 3. You will be brought to the PlanetScale login screen.
-Log in to your account, then select the organizations you want to connect.
+Log in to your account and select the organizations you want to connect with.
 4. Click **Authorize access**.
 5. After you authorize a connection, on the [PlanetScale Settings](https://console.vantage.sh/settings/planetscale/) page, you will see the status of your connection change to `Importing`.

 Costs will be ingested and processed as soon as you add the integration.
 It usually takes less than 15 minutes to ingest PlanetScale costs.
-As soon as the costs are processed, they will be available on your **All Resources** Cost Report.
+Once costs are processed, they will be available on your **All Resources** Cost Report.

 :::note
 PlanetScale data refreshes daily in Vantage.